 How much does shipping cost?

 Shipping varies by the weight of the items ordered.
-We try to keep the shipping costs really low.
-Most plant order will ship for only $7.49.
-To get the exact shipping amount for your order, add the items you want to your cart, begin the checkout and input your address.
+To get the exact shipping amount for your order, add the items you want to your cart, on the checkout page your shipping will be calculated once the shipping address is entered.

 What variety is the free bonus plant?